Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 Though we only declared our model once, we have two modules that declare two versions of our parties collection: one for client-side and one for server-side.
 This is often referred to as "isomorphic javascript".
 All synchronization between these two versions of collections is handled by Meteor.

-The last thing is, again, to add the declaration file reference to this file:

-  {{> DiffBox tutorialName="meteor-angular2-socially" step="3.2"}}

 # Simple Binding to Angular

 Now that we've created the collection, our client needs to subscribe to it's changes and bind it to our `this.parties` array.